slevomat/coding-standard/README.md

 * `linesCountBeforeFirstControlStructure`: allows to configure the number of lines before first parent call.
 * `linesCountAfterControlStructure`: allows to configure the number of lines after parent call.
 * `linesCountAfterLastControlStructure`: allows to configure the number of lines after last parent call.

+#### SlevomatCodingStandard.Classes.PropertySpacing 🔧

+Checks that there is a certain number of blank lines between properties.

+Sniff provides the following settings:

+* `$minLinesCountBeforeWithComment`: minimum number of lines before property with a doc comment
+* `$maxLinesCountBeforeWithComment`: maximum number of lines before property with a doc comment
+* `$minLinesCountBeforeWithoutComment`: minimum number of lines before property without a doc comment
+* `$maxLinesCountBeforeWithoutComment`: maximum number of lines before property without a doc comment

 #### SlevomatCodingStandard.Classes.RequireSingleLineMethodDeclaration 🔧